-Culture and dress
+Culture and dress in Uzbekistan

 Islam can be quite loosely interpreted in Uzbekistan.
 Women dress much more liberally than in other Islamic countries, and you won’t be hard-pressed to find Muslim men downing a shot of vodka (or three) in the evenings.